 U.S. History: Era of the American Revolution; the British Atlantic World; Scotland and the Scottish Atlantic; Transatlantic Law; Digital History; Podcasting

 Jim Ambuske is a Historian and Senior Producer at R2 Studios, the podcast division of the Roy Rosenzweig Center for History and New Media.
 At R2 Studios, Ambuske produces, creates, and hosts narrative history podcasts for general audiences.
-He is the executive producer of The Green Tunnel Podcast, and is developing new series on the history of the American Revolution and the Scottish Atlantic world.
+He is the executive producer of The Green Tunnel Podcast, and is the creator, writer, and narrator of Worlds Turned Upside Down, a podcast about the history of the American Revolution.

 Ambuske's scholarship centers on the era of the American Revolution, with a special interest in Scottish emigration during the period, Loyalism and transatlantic law, the British Atlantic world more broadly, and digital history.
 He is the co-director of the 1828 Catalogue Project, which reconstructs and interprets the legal texts that Thomas Jefferson selected for the university’s original library, and the Scottish Court of Session Digital Archive Project, a multi-institutional transatlantic effort to explore everyday life in early America and the British Atlantic world of the eighteenth and early nineteenth centuries through the printed records of Scotland’s supreme civil court.
 His work has benefited from the generosity of the Robert H. Smith International Center for Jefferson Studies at Monticello, Patrick Henry Memorial Foundation, the Omohundro Institute of Early American History and Culture’s Georgian Papers Programme, and the Scholars’ Lab at the University of Virginia.